iundd/a11y_me_video/Documentation/EditorManual/VideoPlayer/Index.rst

 Tab Accessibility | Alternatives
 ================================

-Here you can specify different alternatives to the main video.
+Here you can specify alternatives to the main video.
 Use it to improve accessibility.

 Video with sign language | mp4